 Allowable expenses on a rental property

-I’ve been contacted recently by several landlords who were enquiring whether some of their recent building works were an allowable revenue expense for their rental business.
+I’ve been contacted recently by several landlords who were enquiring whether some of their recent building works on their rental property were an allowable revenue expense for their rental business.
 There appears to be a lot of confusion amongst landlords about what they can or can’t off-set against their rental income.
 We’ve written before about the sorts of expenses that landlords can deduct and how to avoid tax on rental income.

 As part of my research I unearthed a really useful publication, the HMRC Property Rental Toolkit .
 It should answer many landlords questions.
 On pages 6-7 there is a very useful checklist, which landlords can use to work through their tax calculations to ensure they don’t miss anything in their tax calculations.

 Remember landlords can use our free property management software to calculate their tax liability.

 List of allowable expenses on a rental property